 Small acts can result in big change.
 Just ask Travis Price.
 In 2007, on his first day of Grade 12 at Central Kings Rural High School in Cambridge, Nova Scotia, he learned that a Grade 9 student had been bullied for wearing a pink shirt.

+The bullies had harassed the younger student with homophobic insults and threatened to beat him up.
 As Price himself experienced bullying when he was younger, he felt motivated to make a difference for this student.
 To take a unified stand against bullying, he and his friend David Shepherd convinced hundreds of his fellow students to be “upstanders,” rather than bystanders, and wear pink clothes to school the next day.
-By turning an idea into action, Price and Shepherd started an annual campaign now known as Pink Shirt Day and sparked an international anti-bullying movement.
+By turning an idea into action, Price and Shepherd started an annual campaign now known as Pink Shirt Day and sparked an international anti‐bullying movement.

 Bullying is a form of ongoing targeted and intentional abuse by an individual or group.
 It can include name calling, taunting, threats, spreading rumours, intentionally leaving someone out, or physical violence like hitting, pushing or grabbing.
 Cyberbullying includes behaviours like sending hurtful content or demeaning others over text, email or social media.